SHARP-EATMAN

 ABDOMEN DORSAL: The basal and apical bands of T1 are nearly parallel; the basal band of T1 is entire and the apical band narrowly interrupted in the middle.
 On T1, the dark medial region is a rounded roughly triangular shape (rather than quadrangular).
 The width of the dark medial region is wider than the pale band on either side.

-ABDOMEN LATERAL: The angle at which T2 joins the pale swaths of hair on either side is weakly acute.
+ABDOMEN LATERAL: The angle at which T2 joins the pale swaths of hair on either side is nearly ninety degrees.

 PYGIDIAL PLATE: the pygidial plate has a subapical ridge.